MetaArivu/Kinesis-Quickstart/06-kinesis-ds-aws-lambda-order-consumer/README.md

 # Delivery Stream With AWS Lambda

+In this demo we will consume data stream data using AWS Lambda.

 We will using [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to create AWS Lambda for Deleivery Stream

 - SAM Installation, Follow this [link](